 “He directs / Certificate ‘X'”

 English movies about juvenile delinquency took the same tack as some American productions: noting broken families and economic hardships, but also insisting that delinquents are just NDG — No Damn Good.
-This picture follows in the footsteps of a popular exploitation picture called Good Time Girl (1948), with Diana Dors.
+This picture follows in the footsteps of a popular exploitation picture called Good Time Girl (1948).
 Cosh Boy is a serious study of teen crime but also one that very carefully absolves society, social services and well-intentioned parents from responsibility.
-The troubled protagonist is no victim of anything but a vicious, selfish punk out for all he can get.
+The troubled protagonist is no victim, just a vicious, selfish punk out for all he can get.

 The well-produced show appears to have been filmed on a combination of real locations and a high-grade studio back lot.
 Genre fans take note, as some of the key creative personnel later became heavy hitters at Hammer Films.
 When Lippert Pictures (more Hammer connections there) imported Cosh Boy the title was changed to the uglier The Slasher, as nobody here knew what ‘cosh’ meant.

 The screenplay for Cosh Boy smooths out some but not all of the film’s origins as a stage play.
-Roy Walsh (James Kenney of Captain Horatio Hornblower) runs a nasty little gang that beats and robs helpless old people, for whatever money they might be carrying.
+Roy Walsh (James Kenney of Captain Horatio Hornblower) leads a nasty gang that beats and robs helpless old people, for whatever money they might be carrying.
 Their victims include Queenie (Hermoine Gingold), an apparent prostitute.
 Roy typically bullies his confederates into taking the real risks, including the not-too-bright Alfie (Ian Whittaker).
-Caught in the act, the boys feign contrition and are let free by a magistrate with the proviso that they spend their time at a youth club… which Roy simply uses as an alibi-generator for his on-going petty crime wave.
+Caught in the act, the boys feign contrition and are let free by a magistrate with the proviso that they spend their time at a youth club… which Roy then uses as an alibi-generator for his continuing petty crime wave.

 If the original play showed any sympathy for Roy Walsh, it’s been removed.
-The good-looking, two-faced Roy can be counted on to wreck the life of anybody who trusts him.
-His ‘nice’ mom is a pushover for his sweet talk, his mates do what he says mostly out of fear, and the outwardly worldly René is a pushover for his sweet talk.
+The good-looking, two-faced Roy wrecks the life of anybody who trusts him.
+His ‘nice’ mom is a fool, his mates do what he says out of fear, and the outwardly worldly René is a pushover for his sweet talk.
 The basic message of Cosh Boy is that some kids are too toxic to deserve tolerance.
-The cops can only do so much.
-Roy has alienated his pals, gotten in debt to established criminals, stolen from his family and driven a good girl to a terrible act.
-His dumb crimes have gone way too far, with a shooting incident.
-The boring, square Bob becomes our only hope, and his only remedy is to take a belt to the near-hysterical Roy.
+Roy has gotten in debt to established criminals, stolen from his family and driven a good girl to a terrible act.
+His dumb crimes have led to a shooting incident.
+The boring, square Bob becomes our only hope.
 When cornered, Roy is reduced to a cowardly, whining creep, like Vic Morrow in Blackboard Jungle.

-Jack Webb would approve of the cops, who delay Roy’s arrest to allow Bob time to give the boy the beating he deserves.
+Jack Webb would approve: the cops delay Roy’s arrest to allow Bob to give the boy the beating he deserves.
 It’s a far cry from the apologetic viewpoint of Rebel Without a Cause, which spreads the blame across society in general, and makes its innocent teen protagonist into a modern martyr.

 A bit of the psychological James Dean influence eventually reached England with 1958’s teen crime tale Violent Playground (1958).
-Some of the blame is deflected from the highly dangerous hoodlum played by an impossibly young David McCallum, a punk-maniac who threatens a classroom of youngsters with a machine gun!
+It deflects some of the blame from the hoodlum played by an impossibly young David McCallum, a punk-maniac who threatens a classroom of youngsters with a machine gun!

 The playing is all good.
 Lewis Gilbert had been directing for nine years; we don’t know if he was already established or if the notoriety of Cosh Boy was a boost to his career.
 Within a few years Gilbert was attracting major attention on our side of the pond as well: Carve Her Name with Pride, Sink the Bismarck!
 We really need his Michael Caine movie Alfie out on a quality disc.

 The presence of Joan Collins will prompt some curiosity purchases.
 She’s only 19 or 20 here, just a couple of seasons past her walk-on debut in something called Bikini Baby.
-Her initially-streetwise René has maybe 12 quality on-screen minutes, in which time she finds out what a horrible heel Roy can be.
-Two years later Ms. Collins would be commanding a major role in Land of the Pharaohs, leaping past Diana Dors to become England’s sexiest femme export.
+Her initially-streetwise René has maybe 12 quality on-screen minutes, just long enough to see what a horrible heel Roy is.
+Two years later Ms. Collins would be commanding a major role in Land of the Pharaohs, leaping past Diana Dors and becoming England’s sexiest femme export.
 Fans more familiar with Collins’ story will know if Cosh Boy contributed to her career, or (more likely) if Howard Hawks met her and was simply knocked off his feet.
 Mark McMorrow of the page Joan Collins in Glamour Land calls this show one of Joan’s ‘Coffee Bar Jezebel’ roles.
 The posters certainly played up Collins’ sweater appeal.